MtnBiker/historical-streets-la/README.md

 See git for progress.
 Drawing works and results to Postgres

 **Had to do a stash because messed up some merges or forgot to save.**

+Added Guard, but didn't explore.
+Seems to give odd results.
+Adding items with line is working.
+Not very native Postgres or anything.
+Is stored as text.